JOB POSTING THE SANITATION DISTRICTS OF LOS ANGELES COUNTY

 invites applications for the position of:

-A valid California Class C driver license - AND -
+A valid California Class C driver license for positions performing on the job driving -AND-

 This posting will remain open until vacancy is filled and is subject to closure without notice.